Evidence that Planets in the Radius Gap Do Not Resemble Their Neighbors: Introduction

 \section{Introduction}

-There exists a great diversity of radii among exoplanets, with the most common being a few times the radius of Earth: so-called super-Earths and sub-Neptunes \citep{Borucki11,batalha_2013,Howard12}.
-Within the radius distribution of detected exoplanets, the marked decrease in the number of planets with radii $\sim$1.8 $R_{\oplus}$ is commonly referred to as the ``radius gap" \citep{Fulton17, fulton_california-kepler_2018}.
-Our understanding of the gap has grown progressively more detailed: it is also a function of orbital period, host star spectral type, stellar age, and stellar phase space density \citep{fulton_california-kepler_2018, berger_revised_2018, berger20b, Hardegree19, david_evolution_2021, kruijssen_bridging_2020, ho_shallower_2024}.
+There exists a great diversity of radii among exoplanets, with the most common being a few times the radius of Earth: so-called super-Earths and sub-Neptunes \citep{Borucki11,batalha_2013, Howard12}.
+Within the radius distribution of detected exoplanets, the marked decrease in the number of planets with radii $\sim 1.8\,R_\oplus$ is commonly referred to as the radius gap''\citep{Fulton17, Fulton18}or radius valley.''
+We adopt the latter term throughout this work, as it better reflects the observed minimum in the radius distribution without implying a complete absence of planets at this radius.
+Our understanding of the valley has grown progressively more detailed: it is also a function of orbital period, host star spectral type, stellar age, and stellar phase space density \citep{Fulton18, berger_revised_2018, berger_gaiakepler_2020, Hardegree19, david_evolution_2021, kruijssen_bridging_2020, ho_shallower_2024}.
 In addition, its degree of ``emptiness" is a subject of active study, an important consideration given the measurement uncertainty of planetary radii.
-Some have concluded that the gap is not ``empty" of planets \citep{fulton_california-kepler_2018, Lopez2018}, though the degree of emptiness depends sensitively on the precision of the planet radius measurements \citep{vaneylen_asteroseismic_2018, petigura_two_2020, Lopez2018, ho_deep_2023}.
+Some have concluded that the valley is not ``empty" of planets \citep{Fulton18, Lopez2018}, though the degree of emptiness depends sensitively on the precision of the planet radius measurements \citep{vaneylen_asteroseismic_2018, petigura_two_2020, Lopez2018, ho_deep_2023}.

-As a defining feature of planet occurrence, the radius gap is a useful fulcrum to investigate formation models (see review by e.g. \citealt{venturini_nature_2020}).
+As a defining feature of planet occurrence, the radius valley is a useful fulcrum to investigate formation models (see review by e.g. \citealt{venturini_nature_2020}).
 Its dependence on orbital period indicates a link between planetary radii and system architecture.
 Various physical mechanisms have been considered to explain the deficit of planets at $\sim1.8R_{\oplus}$, with different formation and evolution models predicting different relationships.
 Theories of the provenance of the bimodal radius distribution broadly fall into two categories: either it emerges over time as some atmospheric escape process takes place, or it is a directly imprinted during planet formation (without undergoing major change from atmosphere loss, e.g. \citealt{lee_creating_2022,Lopez2018}).